Getting Started

 The daemon watches your files and syncs changes with the relay in the background:

 kutl daemon startYou can also run it in the foreground with kutl daemon run to see logs directly.
-Check status with kutl daemon status.
+Check status with kutl status.

 5. Join from another machine